ncatlab/nlab-content/pages/8/8/4/2/2488/content.md

 +-- {: .num_remark}
 ###### Remark

 Notice that this expected statement does require the assumption that $X$ is $k$-truncated for some $k$.
-Without any _a priori_ truncation assumption on $X$, there is no comparable statement about the relaton to categorical homotopy groups.
+Without any _a priori_ truncation assumption on $X$, there is no comparable statement about the relation to categorical homotopy groups.
 See [[Higher Topos Theory|HTT, remark 6.5.1.8]].

 =--